breatheco-de/knowledge-base/content/how-to-start-a-project.md

 Then, you'll click the `<> Code` green button, and after that, the `Create codespace on main` button:
 ![image](https://user-images.githubusercontent.com/109599459/230995122-1c00d010-b6d4-4810-852e-1e1524797a34.png)

-A new tab will be opened with your codespace ready for work!
+A new tab will be opened with your Codespace ready for work!
 Start coding!

 > 💻 Note: here are more details about [opening repositories with Codespaces](https://4geeks.com/lesson/how-to-use-github-codespaces).